davidB/scalacs/README.md

 TODO
 ----

-* deploy scalacs into central repository (not possible until scalacs depends of artifact from jboss (netty))
+* deploy scalacs into central repository
 * integrate sbt, ConditionalCompilation (to avoid recompile all)
 * integrate xsbt launcher as bootstrap
 * provide support/version for several scala's version